All Episodes

 I know it's a little bit of a tough environment having come from there myself.

-But listen, I appreciate your being here, and uh we'll looking for you on the television.
+And we'll be looking for you on the television.

 Jeffrey Lord, thanks.

-We're gonna take a quick break here.
+We're going to take a quick break here.

-I'm Chris Plant sitting in for Rush Limbaugh.
+I'm Chris Plant, sitting in for Rush Limbaugh.

 All right, who's been to North Korea?